 Here are some tips to help you get the most of your time out or reflect on what you've done.

-You may join a volunteer team to do some activities like helping poor people.
+You may join a volunteer team to do some activities, like helping the poor.
 Voluntary work can be a superb way to gain valuable experience and at the same time give something back to the community.
-Take a look at out volunteering section for more information.
+Take a look at our Volunteering section for more information.

-Here is a useful link to a UK career site Prospects which gives various ideas on how to spend your gap year.
+The Prospects website gives various ideas on how to spend your gap year.
 Click Here

 The National Energy Graduate Apprenticeship Scheme (NEGAS), EIDPMO